Dr Roger Nascimento (pronouns: he/him)

-- Teaching Fellow, MSc International Health and Tropical Medicine
+- Teaching Associate, MSc International Health and Tropical Medicine

 Roger is intellectually committed to anti-racist approaches to (and interventions in) scholarship, leadership, and governance.
-He conducts participant-observation to investigate positive action initiatives and affirmative action programs aimed at tackling historical racial injustices, contemporary inequities, and future foreseeable disparities.
-He employs literature and archive research to review early accounts of anti-racist policies and recent experiences of mainstreaming leadership forged among minority social groups (racial, ethnic, religious, linguistic, national, political, occupational, sexual, and disability minorities)
+He conducts participant-observation studies to investigate positive action initiatives aimed at tackling historical racial injustices, contemporary inequities, and foreseeable persistent disparities.
+He also employs literature and archive research to review early accounts of anti-racist policies and recent experiences of diversity mainstreaming in leadership development among racial, ethnic, religious, linguistic, national, political, occupational, sexual, gender, and ability minority groups.

 Malijan GM. et al, (2022), One Health, 15, 100412 - 100412

 Wedekind L. et al, (2021), Wellcome Open Research, 6, 142 - 142

 Dascalu S. et al, (2021), Frontiers in public health, 9

 Wedekind L. et al, (2021), Wellcome open research, 6